 Bounty Hunter Speeder Bike Battle Pack is LEGO set 75167-1.
-It has a score of 89.
-This is average compared to all other sets.
+It has a score of 91.
+This is good compared to all other sets.
 The set is recommended by 2 reviews, based on 6 scored reviews and 9 reviews total.
-It is ranked in the top 18.06% scored sets on Brick Insights.
+It is ranked in the top 11.63% scored sets on Brick Insights.
 We know this set was released in 2017, and it is categorised in Star Wars.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.